whiskycompiler/rainmeter-plugin-net6-templates/README.md

 3. Get the binaries to put in the plugin folder using the Visual Studio publish action.
 By default they will be placed in the example repository root "publish/{project name}" directory.
 You need at least the "{project name}.dll" and the folder with the same name.
 4. Put the files in the Rainmeter plugin folder and use an example skin (see folder in repository root) or your own skin to load the the plugin.

+### Custom Functions
+In order to use the Rainmeter custom function feature you have two options:
+1. (C# only) Just use the existing <code>CustomFunc</code> and just differentiate the called method by parameters.
+2. (C# and C++) You add your custom function to the following files:
+    - Meausure.cs
+    - Plugin.cs
+    - Plugin.cpp (and .h if necessary)
+    - MeasureShim.cpp and MeasureShim.h

+Further details are available as comments in the necessary places in the code.

 <br/>

 ## Known Issues / Missing features